raspberrypilearning/animated-story/en/step_2.md

 title: The structure of the `bounceObserver` intersection observer
 ---

-`entries` is a collection of all elements on the webpage with the `id=hideBounce` attribute (there is only one).
+On line 2, `entries` is a collection of all elements on the webpage with the `id=hideBounce` attribute (there is only one).

 A collection of items is called an 'array'.

-`bounceObserver` is set to observe when the first (and only) item in the `entries` array comes into the viewport.
+The `bounceObserver` is set to observe when the first (and only) item in the `entries` array comes into the viewport.

 When it does, the observer 'callback' outputs a message to the Console.